IssaAboudi/codingNotes/cpp/Files.md

 ### So what do we do with our file variable?

-As stated earlier, the file variable is a
+As stated earlier, the file variable is our way of linking a file to use within our C++ program.
+For simplicity, we'll work with a text file - you can use whatever file types you want (or create your own).